The runscatter

 (default) displays all available QC/Sample types.- include_qualifier

-Logical, whether to include qualifier features
+Logical, whether to include qualifier features.
+Default is

-- include_feature_filter
+.- include_feature_filter

 NA